SpaceXpanse/democrit-marketplace/README.md

 before sharing their own signatures with the other party, so they can track the transaction by `btxid` in the Democrit GSP from that point on.
-If it takes too long, they can cancel any time by just double spending one of their inputs (CHI or name).  *Before* they shared their signatures with the counterparty, they can "cancel" the trade simply by abandoning it.
+If it takes too long, they can cancel any time by just double spending one of their inputs (ROD or name).  *Before* they shared their signatures with the counterparty, they can "cancel" the trade simply by abandoning it.

 Until the trade has gone through, both participants can check all the